jogomez/Work_Day_Scheduler/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-This is a simple calendar application that allows a user to save events for each hour of the day.
+This is a calendar application that allows a user to save events for each hour of the day.

 ## Table of Contents